 Alterations to existing buildings should secure the retention or re-instatement of traditional detailing and architectural features.
 Especially important is the retention of original and traditional windows and doors or, where this cannot be achieved, good quality reproductions, using traditional detailing and materials should be considered.
 Changing these elements of a building in a conservation area requires planning permission.
 However, modern slim double glazing is often acceptable in replacement windows subject to detail.
 Substitute materials for doors and window frames can have a negative impact on the character of the area especially when the original traditional windows and doors are in other buildings nearby.
-The detail of the design and use of materials in many parts of the surrounding area.
+The detail of the design and use of materials in many parts of the building can lead to a significant change in its appearance and the character of the surrounding area.